Trump touts Turkey cease-fire, even as it appears shaky

-WASHINGTON (AP) — President Donald Trump punched back Friday at criticism that his Syria withdrawal is damaging U.S. credibility, betraying Kurdish allies and opening the door for a possible resurgence of the Islamic State.
+WASHINGTON (AP) — President Donald Trump is pushing back at criticism that his Syria withdrawal is damaging U.S. credibility, betraying Kurdish allies and opening the door for a possible resurgence of the Islamic State.
 He touted a cease-fire agreement that seemed at risk as Turkey and Kurdish fighters differed over what it required and whether combat had halted.

-“We’ve had tremendous success I think over the last couple of days,” Trump declared.
+“We’ve had tremendous success I think over the last couple of days,” Trump declared Friday.
 He added that “we’ve taken control of the oil in the Middle East” — a claim that seemed disconnected from any known development there.

 He made the assertion twice Friday, but other U.S. officials were unable to explain what he meant.